kernalbin/odmpy-ng/README.md

 }
 ```

-Optionally, each library may have a '"site-id": int' key, which may be passed
+Optionally, each library may have a "site-id" key with an integer value, which
-to the -s option to skip past the library selection screen.
-Any site-id values
+may be passed to the -s option to skip past the library selection screen.
+Any
-provided must be unique within your configuration file.
+site-id values provided must be unique within your configuration file.

 ---